-Pregnant women should have to fear losing their jobs or being passed up for a promotion as a result of their pregnancy.
+Pregnant women shouldn’t have to fear losing their jobs or being passed up for a promotion as a result of their pregnancy.
 The Pregnancy Discrimination Act was put in place to provide those very employees with protection from these wrongful acts.
 The PDA prohibits employers from discriminating against woman in making employment decisions as result of their pregnancy.
 An employer cannot make hiring, firing, compensation, job assignment or promotion decisions based on whether or not someone is pregnant.

 Federal and state law both mandate that employees who are expecting a child, are entitled to request necessary accommodations and cannot be discriminated against for requesting them.
 In terms of federal law, Title VII of the Civil Rights Act provides these protections for pregnant employees.
 While most states provide similar protections.
 In California, the state law is more expansive than of Title VII.
 While Title VII applies to employers with 15 or more employees, California law applies to any employer with 5 or more employees.